-Run a small batch workload with flex-start provisioning mode
+Run a small batch workload with GPUs and flex-start provisioning mode

 This guide shows you how to optimize GPU provisioning for medium- and small-scale training workloads by using flex-start provisioning mode.
-In this guide, you use flex-start provisioning mode to deploy a workload that consists of two Kubernetes Jobs, each requiring one GPU.
+In this guide, you use flex-start to deploy a workload that consists of two Kubernetes Jobs.
+Each Job requires one GPU.
 GKE automatically provisions a single node with two A100 GPUs to run both Jobs.

-If your workload requires multi-node distributed processing, consider using flex-start provisioning mode with queued provisioning.
+If your workload requires multi-node distributed processing, consider using flex-start with queued provisioning.
 For more information, see Run a large-scale workload with flex-start with queued provisioning.

 This guide is intended for Machine learning (ML) engineers, Platform admins and operators, and for Data and AI specialists who are interested in using Kubernetes container orchestration capabilities for running batch workloads.
 For more information about common roles and example tasks that we reference in Google Cloud content, see Common GKE Enterprise user roles and tasks.